Bean and Marinated Artichoke Salad

 Tips for the perfect salad

 Cooking the green beans – You don’t want to overcook your beans in this salad.
-Not only will nutrients be lost but their lovely crunch as well.
+Not only will nutrients be lost, but their lovely crunch as well.
 So for a fine green bean, I cook them for 1 minute in boiling water.
-But if they are slightly thicker then maybe cook them for around 2 minutes.
+But if they are slightly thicker, then maybe cook them for around 2 minutes.

 For the marinated artichoke dressing – You only need to make 1/2 the amount of dressing in my recipe for this bean salad.
-And if you prefer a looser dressing then simply add some water, a little at a time, until you reach your desired consistency.
+And if you prefer a looser dressing, then simply add some water, a little at a time, until you reach your desired consistency.

 Other salads you will love

-Roasted Peppers and Aubergine Salad
+Hearty Roasted Aubergine and Lentil Salad

-Customising this salad
+Customising this Bean salad

-This salad is wonderful as it is but feel free to experiment and customise it by using any type of tinned beans you prefer.
-Just remember the more varieties the more diversity for you and your gut.
+This salad is wonderful as it is, but feel free to experiment and customise it by using any type of tinned beans you prefer.
+Just remember, the more varieties, the more diversity for you and your gut.

 Here are some other suggestions you could try: